 The 1970s were maybe the best decade for horror that there has ever been.
-So many movies that still influence the kinds of horror movies that get made today were released during that decade, and it’s also when horror found its mainstream audience.
+So many films that still influence the kinds of scary movies that get made today were released during that decade, and it’s also when horror found its mainstream audience.
 Whether you’re interested in artistic horror films or just want a down-the-middle slasher, the horror of the 1970s was wide-ranging and catered to a wide variety of different tastes.
 Few decades since have been able to measure up.

 10. The Omen